khuyentran1401/prefect-mlops-recipes/README.md

-# MLOps Recipe for Prefect
+# MLOps Recipes for Prefect

 This repository accumulates tutorials/use cases of using [Prefect](https://www.prefect.io/) in an ML project.